 At Rutgers my teaching portfolio focuses on global environmental issues and policy.
-In spring 2017 I will be teaching Climate Change Policy (EPIB 426) and Globalization, Environment and Development(EPIB 305) at the undergraduate level.
+In fall 2017 I will be teaching a graduate course on Nature Society Theory.
+In spring 2017 I taught Climate Change Policy (EPIB 426) and Globalization, Environment and Development(EPIB 305) at the undergraduate level.
 In fall 2016 I taught a graduate course for our certificate in the Human Dimensions of Environmental Change (HDEC501syllabusSpring16).
 In 2013 I taught HDEC 502 Political Ecology of Climate Change (FinalGradClimateSyllabus).
 In fall 2013 I co-taught HDEC 501 Nature-Society Theory with Dr. Heidi Hausermann (HUMAN ECOLOGY 501).These courses are open to any graduate student at Rutgers, or any graduate student in a university belonging to the Inter-University Doctoral Consortium (Columbia University, Princeton University, CUNY Graduate Center, Fordham University, Stony Brook University, New School University, New York University).

 I previously taught EPIB 315 International Environmental Policy (syllabus: FallIntlEnvPolicySyllabus) in the fall for the Environmental Policy, Institutions and Behavior (EPIB) major at the School of Environmental and Biological Sciences (SEBS).
 In spring 2017 I will be teaching undergraduate classes in EPIB titled Climate Change Policy and Globalization, Environment, and Development.